yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 ### When

-Use the first and second week to submit reimbursements, do the bookkeeping on the second week's Sunday night, next time: 2023/02/12
+Use the first and second week to submit reimbursements, do the bookkeeping on the second week's Thursday afternoon, next time: 2023/08/10

 ### The steps to make monthly record